deadYokai/arch-bomb/README.md

 # arch-bomb

-To install WSL run `install-wsl.bat`
+To install WSL run `install-wsl.bat` after restart PC

 !!
 FOR ARCH WSL ONLY !!